chrisjonez/pipework/README.md

 FWIW if the bridge is created using `docker create network -o com.docker.network.bridge.name="bridge-name"...` before running `pipework` with the same bridge name then all is fine.

-Why still use `pipework` when Docker networking is much improved?
-Unfortunately I have a usecase where I need to simulate in Docker an existing physical tolopology: including multiple network vlans - I need to control the container's interface names and associated domains - docker currently doesn't support this: https://github.com/moby/moby/issues/25181

 Another workaround is to use [Open vSwitch](http://openvswitch.org/) - you can see this at work by invoking: `test.sh ovs`.
 You'll need Open vSwitch installed on your host.
 Something like: `sudo apt-get install openvswitch-switch`

+Why still use `pipework` when Docker networking is much improved?
+Unfortunately I have a usecase where I need to simulate an existing physical tolopology in Docker, including multiple network vlans per container - therefore I need to control the container's interface names and associated domains - alas, docker currently doesn't appear to support this: https://github.com/moby/moby/issues/25181

 What follows, for completeness, is the original `pipework` documentation at fork.....